What is a batch job?

 On high-performance compute clusters, users typically submit batch jobs to queues, which are classes of compute nodes, managed by a resource manager, such as LoadLeveler and TORQUE (also known as Portable Batch System).
 Frequently, clusters employ separate job schedulers, such as Moab, to dispatch batch jobs based on the availability of compute resources, job requirements specified by users, and usage policies set by cluster administrators.

-At Indiana University, the Mason and Quarry clusters use TORQUE for job submission; Big Red uses LoadLeveler.
-All three use Moab for scheduling jobs.
+At Indiana University, the Big Red II, Mason, and Quarry research computing systems use TORQUE for job submission and Moab for scheduling jobs.
 Rockhopper uses Sun Grid Engine (SGE) for both job submission and scheduling.
-For more, see Common commands in TORQUE, LoadLeveler, and SGE
+For more, see Common commands in TORQUE and SGE.

 To see which resource managers and job schedulers are used on various Extreme Science and Engineering Discovery Environment (XSEDE) clusters, see On XSEDE compute systems, what applications are used for scheduling jobs?